Jade-Jones-dev/project4-optimise/notes.md

 * -removed blocs js as it was causing issue
 * -removed all the seo links at the bottom of the page
 * -removed all the hidden keywords
-* -added aria labels to social links
+* bl-added aria labels to social links
 * -removed stray div tag
 * 857		Deprecated media feature min-device-width.
 For guidance, see the Deprecated Media Features section in the current Media Queries specification.
 * 857		Deprecated media feature max-device-width.
 For guidance, see the Deprecated Media Features section in the current Media Queries specification.